Diope/chattn/README.md

 > * Followers/Following
 > * Make an account private
-> * Large refactoring of various components
+> * The continued refactoring of various components
+> * Major CSS refactoring and consolidation so much duplication it's humilating tbh.

 > Notes:

+Note to self, use a CSS framework next time instead of doing it all from scratch, regardless it's a fun exercise!

 Having worked on this for a while, there are quite a few things I realize I need to do.
 There is heavy code reuse in some places which I need to address, and to break more things out into their own components.
 I also need to make some of the methods global as they're being used a lot (ex: delete pane), I've already moved my filters to global.
 A lot needs to be done but the progress is nice.
 I feel much more productive with Vue than React but I do still find myself doing things the React way in lieu of not really knowing how to do them the Vue way.

 ### 🏠 [Homepage](https://github.com/diope/chattn)